testertina/Project-2---Sinatra-Application/README.md

 No NEW RESTful route as a review is created in the restaurants/show.erb and saved to the review table using a foreign key.

+## Styling

+Attempted to use Bootstrap, however customisation of Bootstrap elements can be fiddly.

+Instead a CSS file was created within a public folder in the sinatra-app.
+Elements within the erb files for Restaurants and Reviews have class names which are used to define styling.
+The app is not responsive on mobiles/tablets, also when console is opened items shift.